-Students initiate a recycling program.
+Alumnus George Bird Students initiate a recycling program.

-The School of Forestry expands its research and teaching to incorporate broader environmental issues, and changes its name to the Yale School of Forestry & Environmental Studies.
+The School of Forestry expands its research and teaching to incorporate broader environmental issues and changes its name to the Yale School of recommendations to Yale

-Environmental issues receive heightened attention when a group of undergraduates produces the "Yale Green Plan" and submits its findings and recommendations to Yale College administrators.
+Environmental issues receive heightened attention when a group of undergraduates produces the "Yale Green Plan" and submits its findings and market garden.

-Students break ground on
+College administrators.

-the Yale Farm, transforming a brambly acre into a productive market garden.
+Students break ground on the Yale Farm, transforming a brambly acre into a productive

-Sustainable food options become available
+Sustainable food options become available in all residential college dining halls.